TheCaptain989/radarr-striptracks/README.md

-A Radarr/Sonarr Docker container with a script to automatically strip out unwanted audio and subtitle streams, keeping only the desired languages, using mkvmerge.
+A Radarr/Sonarr Docker container with a script that uses mkvmerge to automatically strip out unwanted audio and subtitle streams, keeping only the desired languages.
 Chapters, if they exist, are preserved.
 The Title attribute in the MKV is sset to the video title plus year (ex: `The Sting (1973)`).

-**One unified script works in either Radarr or Sonarr.
+**One unified script works in both Radarr and Sonarr.
 Both containers are auto-built when the script is updated on Github, or when the source container is updated.**

 Radarr container info:
 [![](https://images.microbadger.com/badges/image/thecaptain989/radarr.svg)](https://microbadger.com/images/thecaptain989/radarr "Get your own image badge on microbadger.com")